RonnyPfannschmidt/data-quest/README.rst

   * storage media in general

-currently im unaware of solutions to manage sanely the pasaround of data between devices
+currently im unaware of solutions to manage sanely the passarge of data between devices